pagkly/Zed/Investopedia3/Group of Eight (G-8).md

 ## History of the Group of Eight (G-8)

-The origins of the group date back to the early 1970s, when leaders of the U.S., U.K., France, West Germany, Italy, and Japan met informally in Paris to discuss the then [recession](https://www.investopedia.com/terms/r/recession.asp) and [oil crisis](https://www.investopedia.com/terms/1/1979-energy-crisis.asp).
+The origins of the group date back to the early 1970s, when leaders of the U.S., U.K., France, West Germany, Italy, and Japan met informally in Paris to discuss the then [[recession]](https://www.investopedia.com/terms/r/recession.asp) and [[oil crisis]](https://www.investopedia.com/terms/1/1979-energy-crisis.asp).
 Over the years, new members joined, starting with Canada in 1976 and then Russia in 1997.
 This lineup of eight countries remained active for 17 years until Russia was expelled in 2014.

 Russia was suspended from the group after other members disagreed with its annexation of Crimea, an autonomous republic of Ukraine.
 By 2017, Russia announced its intention to permanently withdraw from the G-8, bringing the number of active members down to seven.